Social preferences

-Determinants of Social Preferences: Nature vs. Nurture
+Determinants: nature vs. nurture

 Social preferences are thought to come about by two different methods: nature and nurture.
 Whilst nature encompasses biological makeup and genetics, nurture refers to the social environment in which one develops.
-The majority of literature would support that “nature” influences social preferences more strongly whereas there is still research to support the heavy influence of sociocultural factors.
+The majority of literature would support that "nature" influences social preferences more strongly whereas there is still research to support the heavy influence of sociocultural factors.
 Some of these factors include social distance between economic agents, the distribution of economic resources, social norms, religion and ethnicity.

-Importance of Social Preferences
+Importance

 An understanding of social preferences and the disparity that occurs across individuals and groups can help create models that better represent reality.
 Within the financial sector, research supports the existence of a positive relationship between the elements of trust and reciprocity to economic growth as observed in a reduction of defaults in lending programs as well as the effectiveness of government and central banking policy.
 The well-functioning of social preferences may assist society in paving the way to new developments through a decrease in the likelihood of market failures as well as a reduction in transaction costs.
 Society may also utilize social preferences to increase the flow of information, transparency and accountability.

-Formation of social preferences
+Formation

 Biologists, social psychologists, and economists have proposed theories and documented evidence on the formation of social preferences over both the long run and the short run.
 The various theories explaining the formation and development of social preferences may be explained from a biological, cognitive and sociocultural perspective and are detailed as follows.